 SEM-Raman gives you comprehensive in situ sample characterisation in a single system.
 Redefine convenience, efficiency and productivity by combining these two technologies.

-Use the SEM to take high-resolution images of your sample and perform elemental analysis.
-Add the power of Raman to obtain chemical information on your sample and identify materials and non-metallic compounds, even when they have the same stoichiometry.
+Use the SEM to generate high-resolution images of your sample and perform elemental analysis.
+Add the power of Raman to obtain chemical information and images.
+Identify materials and non-metals, even when they have the same stoichiometry.

 The SCA and inVia are fully compatible with not only Raman but also photoluminescence (PL) and cathodoluminescence (CL) spectroscopies.